rzuberi/cell-SCT/journal.md

 - Meeting and small demonstration from Oliver Thomas (PhD student of Ivor) who showed us (Mihaela, Mae and I) how to use GitHub and creating a virtual environemt in GitHub.
 Tested GitHub by adding a test file to this project.
 - Retried creative a virtual environment to install the GPU version of PyTorch to be able to use the GPU when training CellPose2 human-in-the-loop models, which would be much faster (failed to do this last week).
 I've been able to install the right version of PyTorch on a virtual environment (that's a win) but unable to make CellPose2 us it (for now).
 CellPose2 says "[INFO] TORCH CUDA version not installed/working.".
 - Working on Colab notebook that demonstrates qualitative testing (with crops) of cell masks.
 Its added to this GitHub project.
-- Added the messy Colab notebook (wlakthrough that can implement a model, train one and segment) from which the content of will be separated into smaller notebooks to the GitHub project.
+- Added the messy Colab notebook (walkthrough that can implement a model, train one and segment) from which the content of will be separated into smaller notebooks to the GitHub project.

 ## Week 3